UK IT Channel News | IT Channel Oxygen

 Talking to IT Channel Oxygen, Distology CEO Hayley Roberts confirmed the vulnerability management vendor will join Okta, Exabeam, Verkada and Yubico in its highest vendor tier.

-Tenable is a $70m business in the UK, around 15% of which was handled by Exclusive, Roberts said.
+Around 15% of Teneable’s UK business was handled by Exclusive, Roberts said.

 “They still need a lot of focus to grow and develop their business because they are highly acquisitive,” Roberts said.